 Authentication of Organization Identity

-The Applicant’s information is verified by having the appropriate Trusted Agent’s administrator verify that (i) the certificate information is correct, (ii) the applicant is authorized to request the certificate, and (iii) the applicant is authorized to use any listed domain name listed in the certificate.
+The Applicant’s information is verified by having the appropriate Trusted Agent verify that (i) the certificate information is correct, (ii) the applicant is authorized to request the certificate, and (iii) the applicant is authorized to use any listed domain name listed in the certificate.

 Authentication of Individual Identity

-Either OSG or a Trusted Agent must obtain a copy of a photo-identification or similar document of the applicant during a face-to-face meeting.
-Sufficient information about the applicant’s identity must be recorded and archived in order to ensure that identity of the individual can be confirmed at a later date.
+Either a Trusted Agent must attest that the Applicant is personally known to the Trusted Agent or OSG or a Trusted Agent must obtain a copy of a photo-identification or similar document of the applicant during a face-to-face meeting.
+If an identification document is used, sufficient information about the applicant’s identity must be recorded and archived in order to ensure that identity of the individual can be confirmed at a later date.
+If the applicant is personally known, an attestation of the Trusted Agent must be recorded and archived.

 Non-verified Subscriber Information